 Control and eradication measures currently in place

-In response to the early 2018 incursion of Queensland fruit fly in Tasmania, Biosecurity Tasmania has worked directly with businesses and the community to implement extensive control and eradication activities including:
+Biosecurity Tasmania is working directly with businesses and the community to implement extensive control and eradication activities that include:

 What you can do to help